Projects per year

 Biography

-Among my several external roles include serving two terms for a total of eight years on the Advisory Committee of the Belgium-based UNU-Institute on Comparative Regional Integration Studies (UNU-CRIS) a research and training institute of the United Nations University.
-I currently serve on the Advisory Board of the Better Governance and Policy research priority area of Monash University and as senior scholar of the Graduate Research and Development Network on Asian Security (GRADNAS) at the Australian National University.
-I am also a member of the editorial boards of several academic journals and academic publishers, and served as Chief Editor (with Jeffrey Wilson) of the journal Contemporary Politics.
+I currently serve as a senior scholar of the Graduate Research and Development Network on Asian Security (GRADNAS) at the Australian National University, I am also a member of the editorial boards of several academic journals and academic publishers, and served as Chief Editor (with Jeffrey Wilson) of the journal Contemporary Politics.
 I have consulted for the ASEAN Secretariat and the Asian Development Bank.
+Among my past external roles include serving two terms on the Advisory Committee of the Belgium-based UNU-Institute on Comparative Regional Integration Studies (UNU-CRIS) a research and training institute of the United Nations University.
+I also served on the Advisory Board of the Better Governance and Policy research priority area of Monash University.

 Research interests

-From an original interest in regional integration, governance, and state-based institutional architectures in Southeast Asia/ASEAN and the Asia Pacific, I expanded my work to study non-state modes of transnational governance and their intersection with state authority in this region.
+From an original interest in the IPE of regional integration, governance, and state-based institutional architectures in Southeast Asia/ASEAN and the Asia Pacific, I expanded my work to study non-state modes of transnational governance and their intersection with state authority in this region.
 My current research continues this work on the broad theme of “who governs and how”.
-I am especially interested in the encounter between the global governance architecture – which comprises the actors (“who”) plus the instruments, mechanisms, and norms (“how”) – and the targets of these global governance frameworks as they unfold in the Global South.
+I am especially interested in the intersection and interactions between the global governance architecture – which comprises the actors (“who”) plus the instruments, institutions, mechanisms, and norms (“how”) – and regional and national governance frameworks in Southeast Asia and the wider region.
 By drawing on cases involving Southeast Asian states and regional institutions, my aim is to understand the ways in which the intersection of global and national/regional governance impacts on how development, rights and sustainability are practised nationally, regionally and globally.
 I am currently studying zero-deforestation norms and practices in global and regional governance.

-Several external and internal funding sources have supported these research projects over the years since 2002: the East Asian Development Network (EADN), Sasakawa Peace Foundation, International Studies Association's (ISA) Catalytic Workshop Grant, Asian Development Bank (ADB), the Monash-Warwick Strategic Alliance as well as internal funding from Monash University's Faculty of Arts and Monash University Malaysia's School of Arts and Social Sciences.
+Several external and internal funding sources have supported these research projects over the years since 2002: the East Asian Development Network (EADN), Sasakawa Peace Foundation, International Studies Association's (ISA) Catalytic Workshop Grant, Asian Development Bank (ADB), the Monash-Warwick Strategic Alliance research and education grants, as well as internal funding from Monash University's Faculty of Arts and Monash University Malaysia's School of Arts and Social Sciences.

 Supervision interests